hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4054

-Allah said, “This truth is – and I only say the truth –
+Allah said, “Such is the truth – and I only say the truth –

 # 4055